intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 >
 >Stopping orca context

-##### 2.3.2.3.8 Run Trusted Spark Orca Learn Tensorflow Basic Text Classification
+##### 2.3.2.3.8 Run Trusted Spark Orca Tensorflow Text Classification

-This example shows how to run Trusted Spark Orca learn Tensorflow basic text classification.
+This example shows how to run Trusted Spark Orca Tensorflow text classification.

-Run the script to run Trusted Spark Orca learn Tensorflow basic text classification and it would take some time to show the final results.
+Run the script to run Trusted Spark Orca Tensorflow text classification and it would take some time to show the final results.
 To run this example in standalone mode, replace `-e SGX_MEM_SIZE=32G \` with `-e SGX_MEM_SIZE=64G \` in `start-distributed-spark-driver.sh`

 ```bash
 bash start-spark-local-orca-tf-text.sh